 Our Philosophical Stance

-Following Harlene Anderson´s ideas, (Anderson 1997, 2007) ) our collaborative approach to education is based on a collection of practical philosophical assumptions .This patchwork includes pieces of the fabrics of postmodern and contemporary hermeneutic philosophies, social construction and dialogue theories.These assumptions provide an alternative language that in turn provides a particular orientation to educational practices in which students are actively and intimately engaged in their learning and have a voice in determining and evaluating the what and how of it.
+Following Harlene Anderson´s ideas, (Anderson 1997, 2007) ) our collaborative approach to education is based on a collection of practical philosophical assumptions .This patchwork includes pieces of postmodern and contemporary hermeneutic philosophies, social construction and dialogue theories.These assumptions provide an alternative language that, in turn, provide a particular orientation to educational practices in which students are actively and intimately engaged in their learning and have a voice in determining and evaluating the what and how of it.
 Inspired in Anderson´s ideas (1997) and adapted to the work in schools, the question that leads the design of my work is :

-How can profesionals create the type of relationships and conversations that invite all the paticipants in the educational community to access and put into practice their resources, strengths and creativity to generate together possibilities, where none seem to exist before?
+How can profesionals create the type of relationships and conversations that invite all the paticipants in the educational community to access and put into practice their resources, strengths and creativity to generate together possibilities, where none seemed to exist before?

-Our aim is to create a collaborative learning community (Anderson, 1998, 2000, in press; Anderson & Swim, 1993, 1994; Fernandez, London & Rodriguez, 2006), where all membres are included, valued and appreciated; a space where there is room for all the voices and they all feel a sense of commitment and belonging.
+Our aim is to create a collaborative learning community (Anderson, 1998, 2000, in press; Anderson & Swim, 1993, 1994; Fernandez, London & Rodriguez, 2006), where all membres are included, valued and appreciated; a space where there is room for all the voices and all feel a sense of commitment and belonging.
+In this community we invite participants to acces their sense of hope, care and concern for themselves and their fellow human beings.

 My interest in working in schools

 For many years the main focus of my work has been clinical; as a psychotherapist I have spent most of my time in my office working with individuals and families.
-Given the fact that I have worked with children and have had close connections with schools, I began to have in my clinical practice families that consulted with me regarding incidents of bullying; working with the children that have been identified as victims was possible because there was an identified problem, as well as motivation on their part and on their parents part to look for help to aleviate the pain and develop relational strategies to survive in the school arena; given the social nature of the bullying phenomena the possibilities for change in my office were limited.
-On the other hand, I have also worked with the children identified as “bullies”, in these cases, the work was more challenging.
-In most cases the referrals were mandated by the school following a violent incident, there was very little motivation on part of the child or the family to change, and in these instances the work in my office was almost useless.
-Reflecting upon these clinical experiences and based in our years of experience as collaborative practitioners and University faculty, we realized that in order to be effective in fostering change, the work had to take place within the school system, creating collaborative learning communities where we could include students, teachers, parents and school personnel.
-In this chapter I will share an example of the work we are currently doing in schools.
+Given the fact that I have worked with children and have had close connections with schools, I began to have families who consulted with me regarding incidents of bullying.
+Working with children who have been identified as victims was possible because there was an identified problem, as well as motivation, on their part and on their parents’ part to look for help to aleviate the pain and develop relational strategies to survive in the school arena.
+Given the social nature of the bullying phenomena, the possibilities for change in my clinical practice were limited.
+On the other hand, I have also worked with the children identified as “bullies.”
+In these cases, the work was more challenging.
+In most cases the referrals were mandated by the school following a violent incident, There was very little motivation on the part of the child or the family to change, and in these instances the work in my office was almost useless.
+Reflecting upon these clinical experiences and based in our years of experience as collaborative practitioners and University faculty, we realized that in order to be effective in fostering change, the work had to take place within the school system. creating collaborative learning communities where we could include students, teachers, parents and school personnel In this chapter I will share an example of the work we are currently doing in schools.

 The story